asa55/asa55.github.io/assets/content/controls.md

 # Controls

-## I need to get OpenAI Gym in browser, but if I can't get that to work I'll opt for MaterialJS
+## I need to get OpenAI Gym in browser, but if I can't get that to work I'll opt for MatterJS

 ## Classical Control